Introduction to Thermal Field Theory: From First Principles to Applications: Weakly-coupled particle production

 Now, at leading order in $\lambda$, the $S$ matrix element for such spin-1/2 particle production with a given spin state, $r$, is \be S^{(r)}_{if}(q) \simeq i\lambda \int d^4x \, \langle f, q|\bar\psi(x) O(x) |i\rangle = \frac{i\lambda}{\sqrt{Vq_0}} \bar u_{qr} \int d^4x \,e^{iqx} \langle f|O(x)|i\rangle\ee where $|i\rangle$ and $|f,q\rangle$ are the initial and final states, respectively, we work in the orthonormal basis of eigenstates of $P^\mu$ and $q$ is the four-momentum of the produced particle.
 The corresponding production probability averaged over the initial state and summed over $f$ and $r$ is \bea \frac{1}{Z(\beta)}\sum_{if r} e^{-\beta E_i} |S^{(r)}_{if}(q)|^2 &\simeq& \frac{|\lambda|^2}{Vq_0Z(\beta)}\sum_{ir} \bar u_{qr\alpha} u_{qr\beta}e^{-\beta E_i} \int d^4xd^4y \, e^{iq(x-y)} \langle i|\bar O_\beta(y)O_\alpha(x)|i\rangle\nonumber \\ &=& \frac{|\lambda|^2 \Omega}{Vq_0} \int d^4x \, e^{iqx} \left(\frac{\slashed{q}+m}{2} \right)_{\beta\alpha} \langle \bar O_\beta(0)O_\alpha(x)\rangle,\eea where Eq.~(\ref{sumuv}) has been used.
 Thus, the differential production rate per unit of time and volume this time can be written as (in the infinite $V$ and $\Omega/V$ limit) \be \boxed{\frac{d\Gamma}{d^3q} = \frac{\Tr\left(\frac{\slashed{q}+m}{2} \Pi^<(q)\right)}{(2\pi)^3 q_0}, \qquad \mbox{(at leading order in $\lambda$)}},\ee with \be \Pi_{\alpha\beta}^<(q) = |\lambda|^2 \int d^4x \, e^{iqx} \langle \bar O_\beta(0)O_\alpha(x)\rangle. \ee The total production rate per unit of time and volume is \be \Gamma = \int d^3 q \, \frac{\Tr\left(\frac{\slashed{q}+m}{2} \Pi^<(q)\right)}{(2\pi)^3 q_0}.\qquad\mbox{(at leading order in $\lambda$)}\ee Like for the spin-0 and spin-1 particle production, we can then make use of the circling notation to compute the differential and total production rates.
 These rates, although only at leading order in $\lambda$, are valid at all orders (and even non-perturbatively) in the couplings of the thermalized sector other than $\lambda$.

 The classic applications of these methods include the thermal production of leptons or quarks.
-More recently, it has been used to compute the interaction rate of (hypothetical) right-handed counterparts of observed neutrinos in the early universe~\cite{Giudice:2003jh,Salvio:2011sf} (see also~\cite{Laine:2011pq}).
+More recently, it has been used to compute the interaction rate of (hypothetical) right-handed counterparts of observed neutrinos in the early universe~\cite{Giudice:2003jh,Salvio:2011sf} (see also~\cite{Laine:2011pq} and, for a review,~\cite{Laine:2022pgk}).
 This is a key ingredient of a mechanism, known as thermal leptogenesis~\cite{Fukugita}, to explain the observed matter/antimatter asymmetry.